<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 How does Net Unrealized Appreciation work?

-First an employee must be eligible for a distribution from their qualified company-sponsored plan.
+First, an employee from your city in your state, typically around the age of retirement age, must be eligible for a distribution from their qualified company-sponsored plan.
 Generally, at retirement or age 59 1⁄2, the employee takes a 'lump-sum' distribution from the plan, distributing all assets from the plan during a 1-year period.
 The portion of the plan that is made up of mutual funds and other investments can be rolled into an IRA for further tax deferral.
 The highly appreciated company stock is then transferred to a non-retirement account.

 The tax benefit comes when you transfer the company stock from a tax-deferred account to a taxable account.
 At this time, you apply NUA and you incur an ordinary income tax liability on only the cost basis of your stock.
 The appreciated value of the stock above its basis is not taxed at the higher ordinary income tax but at the lower long-term capital gains rate, currently 15%.
 This could mean a potential savings of over 30%.